-The School's total revenues for the year ended June 30, 2022 were \$3,051,675 while its total expenses were \$3,728,313 for a net decrease of \$676,638 during its first year of operations.
-Total expenses include amortization expense of \$322,615 due to the implementation of GASB Statement No. 87, Leases, which requires entities to include a right-to-use asset and corresponding liability for the intangible right to use (lease) facilitates.
-If this additional expense were not to be included, the decrease in net position would be \$430,077.
-In addition, during the year, the School purchased land and financed construction of future facilities through the issuance of Educational Facilities Revenue Bonds.
-As a result, the change in net position for the year also includes accrued interest expense of \$533,520.
+The School's total revenues for the year ended June 30, 2023 were \$3,928,091 while its total expenses were \$4,634,938 for a net decrease of \$706,847 during its second year of operations.
+Total expenses include amortization expense of \$387,139 due to the implementation of GASB Statement No. 87, Leases, which requires entities to include a right-to-use asset and corresponding liability for the intangible right to use (lease) facilitates.
+The School terminated their lease during the year 2022-2023 and as a result will not be recording significant facility lease related expenses in the future as construction of their School facilities was completed subsequent to year-end.